zkyseu/O2SFormer/README.md

 <div align=center><img src="fig/O2SFormer.png"></div>
 # O2SFormer
 Pytorch implementation of our paper "End-to-End Lane detection with One to Several Transformer".
-Arxiv paper will be uploaded soon.
+Arxiv paper will be updated soon.

 # News
 [2023/4/17]: We release the code of O2SFormer, a SOTA lane detection method with DETR like architecture.